Skip to Main Content

 Video Recording

 Ever feel stuck while reading scholarly articles?
 Have a seemingly endless pile of articles to read but don't know how to start?
-Join the librarian for the ME department for a workshop on how to read scholarly articles effectively and efficiently.
+Join two engineering librarians for a workshop on how to read scholarly articles effectively and efficiently.

 In this workshop, you'll learn how to: